 From a standard double to the superior range, Jurys Inn Prague offers 214 stylish rooms all perfectly designed to provide our guests ultimate comfort away from home.

 Accommodating up to three adults or two adults and two children under twelve, our rooms are spacious and include as standard: large soft beds, well-lit work areas, en-suite bathrooms with complimentary toiletries, safes, mini fridges and flat screen TVs with Freeview.
 Our hotel is also one of only a few hotels in Prague that offer all guests free WiFi.

 Jurys Inn provides a number of wheelchair accessible bedrooms.
 These rooms have been designed to the highest specifications to make your stay with Jurys Inn as easy and pleasurable as possible.

 These bedrooms include wide doorways, floor space to manoeuvre, and accessible bathrooms.
 Throughout the hotel, we also provide accessible toilets in public areas and lift access to all floors.

 Jurys Inn Prague offers a stylish on-site bar for those wishing to relax with a beverage after soaking up the capital’s culture and attractions or a long day of business.Enjoy a meal at our Prague hotel contemporary restaurant which offers a range of delicious dishes.
-Take a look at our lunch menu here.
+Room service is also available from 12pm to 10pm and a smaller night menu is also available from 12pm to 6am.
+Full details can be found on the room service menu in your hotel room.

 Enjoy a rich flavour filled coffee from our in-house all day coffee bar.
 Relax and curl up with a book/newspaper, work or browse the web on our hotel-wide free WiFi.